osg-htc/docs/docs/data/install-xrootd.md

 root@host # chown xrootd:xrootd /local/xrootd
 ```

-We will be running two instances of XRootD on %RED%hostA<span class="twiki-macro ENDCOLOR"></span>.
-Modify `/etc/xrootd/xrootd-clustered.cfg` to give the two instances different behavior, as such:
+We will be running two instances of XRootD on %RED%hostA%ENDCOLOR%.
+Modify
+`/etc/xrootd/xrootd-clustered.cfg` to give the two instances different behavior,
+as such:

 ``` file
 all.export /data/xrootdfs